fitbenchmarking/fitbenchmarking/docs/source/contributors/workflow.rst

 the branch.

-When you think your new code is ready to be merged into the codebase, you should open a pull request to master.
+When you think your new code is ready to be merged into the codebase, you should open a pull request (PR) to master.
 The description should contain the words `Fixes #<nnn>`, where `<nnn>` is the issue number; this will ensure the issue is closed when the code is merged into master.
 At this point the automated tests will trigger, and you can see if the code passes on an independent system.

-Sometimes it is desirable to open a pull request when the code is not quite ready to be merged.
+Sometimes it is desirable to open a PR when the code is not quite ready to be merged.
 This is a good idea, for example, if you want to get an early opinion on a coding descision.
-If this is the case, you should mark the pull request as a *draft* on GitHub.
+If this is the case, you should mark the PR as a *draft* on GitHub.

 Once the work is ready to be reviewed, you may want to assign a reviewer, if you think someone would be well suited to review this change.
 It is worth